 In january 2014, a coalition of Kazakhstan’s NGOs, “Article 20”, proposed that the defamation article should be removed from the Criminal Code.
 The idea of criminal liability for defamation contravenes OSCE and UN standards, as well as Article 19 of the International Covenant on Civil and Political Rights.
 Kazakh civil rights organisations say that defamation suits should be tried within the framework of the Civil Code.

-The Open Dialog Foundation urges the authorities of Kazakhstan to assure impartiality in the case of Duambekov’s cassation appeal, and also to establish the legitimacy of his initial conviction.
-The Open Dialog Foundation is appealing to the Kazakh authorities to provide for an impartial hearing of Musagali Duambekov’s appeal against the court’s guilty verdict in his defamation case, and to establish the legitimacy of his conviction.
+The Open Dialogue Foundation urges the authorities of Kazakhstan to assure impartiality in the case of Duambekov’s cassation appeal, and also to establish the legitimacy of his initial conviction.
+The Open Dialogue Foundation is appealing to the Kazakh authorities to provide for an impartial hearing of Musagali Duambekov’s appeal against the court’s guilty verdict in his defamation case, and to establish the legitimacy of his conviction.
 We think it is necessary to thoroughly verify Duambekov’s claims concerning the business operations led by the Mukashev family, which could be linked to corruption schemes.
 It is in the best interest of Kazakhstan to promote civil anti-corruption initiatives, notions of the society’s control over authorities and respect for the law.

 According to the Universal Periodical Review on human rights, in 2010 Kazakhstan adopted a number of recommendations for reviewing criminal liability for defamation.
 Specifically, Kazakhstan received a recommendation from Finland: “23. to explore the possibility of decrmiminalising defamation and damage to the integrity and dignity of government officials, and abolish criminal liability for defamation”.
 The Kazakh government’s 2011-2014 plan to carry out the recommendations given by UN members included an item concerning an interdepartmental committee to review the issue of shifting defamation from the realm of criminal liability in to the domain of civil liability.